Warnakala/blender-studio-tools/contactsheet/README.md

 # contactsheet
-Blender addon to create a contactsheet from sequence editor strips.
+Blender Add-on to create a contactsheet from sequence editor strips.

 ## Installation
 Download or clone this repository.